42 Best Bullet Journal Weekly Spread Ideas

 Another advantage of using a dot-grid journal is that you have more control of the symmetry of your entries.
 In this example, the spaces for each day of the week are equally measured out and separated by gray highlighter.

 The creator even made room for a full-month calendar, a bit of hand-drawn art, and a habit tracker.
 Now that’s efficient!
+(See more ideas and examples of bullet journal habit trackers in this post.)

 13. The Week in Blue